Modeling sequences and temporal networks with dynamic community structures

 where

-with $\multiset{m}{n}={m+n-1\choose n}$.
-The expression above has the following combinatorical interpretation: $P(\{x_t\}|b,\{e_{rs}\}, \{k_x\})$ corresponds to the likelihood of a \emph{microcanonical} model~\cite{peixoto_nonparametric_2016} where a random sequence $\{x_t\}$ is produced with exactly $e_{rs}$ total transitions between groups $r$ and $s$, and with each token $x$ occurring exactly $k_x$ times (see the Appendix~\ref{sec:communities} for a proof).
-The remaining likelihoods are the prior probabilities on the discrete parameters $\{e_{rs}\}$ and $\{k_x\}$, which are uniform distributions of the type $1/\Omega$, where $\Omega$ is the total number of possibilities given the imposed constraints~\footnote{In the microcanonical model the marginal likelihood is identical to the joint probability of the data and parameters, i.e. $\sum_{\{e'_{rs}\}, \{k'_x\}}P(\{x_t\},\{e'_{rs}\},\{k'_x\}|b) = P(\{x_t\},\{e_{rs}\}, \{k_x\}|b)$, where the parameters on the right-hand side are the only ones which are compatible with the memory/token partition and the observed chain.}.
+with $\multiset{m}{n}={m+n-1\choose n}$ being the multiset coefficient, that counts the number of $m$-combinations with repetitions from a set of size $n$.
+The expression above has the following combinatorial interpretation: $P(\{x_t\}|b,\{e_{rs}\}, \{k_x\})$ corresponds to the likelihood of a {microcanonical} model~\cite{peixoto_nonparametric_2017} where a random sequence $\{x_t\}$ is produced with exactly $e_{rs}$ total transitions between groups $r$ and $s$, and with each token $x$ occurring exactly $k_x$ times.
+In order to see this, consider a chain where there are only $e_{rs}$ transitions in total between token group $r$ and memory group $s$, and each token $x$ occurs exactly $k_x$ times.
+For the first transition in the chain, from a memory $\bm{x}_0$ in group $s$ to a token $x_1$ in group $r$, we have the probability